marvin1099/Forceaudiodevice/README.md

 The main version of this script requires nircmd ***IN THE SAME FOLDER AS THE SCRIPT OR AS A SYSTEM VARIABLE*** to change the communicatinos device
 https://www.nirsoft.net/utils/nircmd-x64.zip

+# Working
+Still working an auto installer you wat to run it ad this to the Task Scheduler -add trigger for on system start
+-select run with highest privileges
+-add run a progamm in actions with this:
+  -script: C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe
+  -argument: -windowstyle hidden .\Setaudio.ps1
+  -start in: ***YOUR SCRIPT PATH***